whatthejeff/breeze/INSTALL.md

 INSTALLATION
 ============

+The easiest way to install the Breeze Framework is with PEAR.

+   pear channel-discover pear.breezephp.com
+   pear install breeze/Breeze-beta

+If you get a permissions error, you will need to use `su`, `sudo`, or contact your server administrator for help.

+### Manual installation

-To install the Breeze Framework, simply add the breeze directory to your PHP `include_path`.
+To install the Breeze Framework without PEAR, simply add the Breeze directory to your PHP `include_path`.
 You can find information about the PHP `include_path` configuration directive here:

 <http://www.php.net/manual/en/ini.core.php#ini.include-path>